MTVirux/GlamorousTerror/docs/UPSTREAM_HOOKS.md

 3. Update submodules: rebase MTVirux Penumbra forks onto the latest upstream Ottermandias commits, push to a new branch on the MTVirux fork (`wildcard-on-vX.Y.Z.W`), and bump `.gitmodules` `branch = ` to that
 4. `git checkout <new-tag> -- <list-of-Glamourer/-paths>` and `git rm` upstream copies of files we keep in GT folders (`Unlocks/*`, `Interop/ContextMenuService.cs`)
 5. Re-apply hooks above.
 Verify partial method signatures match GT-folder declarations.
+6. Restore the `AddGlamorousTerrorFeatures` block in `GlamourerChangelog.cs` (see #20) — upstream overwrites it on every version bump
-6. Build: `.\scripts\build\debug.ps1` until 0 errors / 0 warnings
+7. Build: `.\scripts\build\debug.ps1` until 0 errors / 0 warnings
-7. Smoke-test the Critical Invariants checklist from `CLAUDE.md` in-game
+8. Smoke-test the Critical Invariants checklist from `CLAUDE.md` in-game